 Bengali name: বোয়াল

 Common English: Wallago Attu

 A species of catfish in the family Siluridae, or “sheatfishes”.
 The fish is commonly known by its genus name, wallago.
 Found in large rivers and lakes, it can reach 2.4 m (8 feet) total length.
 This south Asian fish is found from India, Bangladesh, Pakistan to Vietnam and Indonesia, and is also reported from Afghanistan.
-Its common to find huge frogs and fishes inside its stomach, when cut for cooking.
+Its common to find huge frogs and fishes inside its stomach when cutting for cooking.
 It has been claimed that in some areas of Thailand the natives fear the species because of its believed habit of eating small ducks, dogs, and small children.
 It is a common target fish among the native anglers of Bangladesh.
 This fish has no known enemy and feeds on almost anything.
-Aggressiveness, strength and ferociousness have made this fish one of the best target fish to extreme anglers.
-From mid September to mid July is the best time for boal fishing.
+Aggressiveness, strength, and ferociousness have made this fish one of the best target fish to extreme anglers.
+From mid-September to mid-July is the best time for boal fishing.

 English: Clown Knifefish